John-Mulkearns/Discovery/README.md

 1. Adding custom validators.

-Validation feedback.
+1. Validation feedback.

-Creating a reusable text input.
+1. Creating a reusable text input.

-Using the form builder service.
+1. Using the form builder service.

-Expanding the register form.
+1. Expanding the register form.

-Adding a reusable date input.
+1. Adding a reusable date input.

-Updating the API register method.
+1. Updating the API register method.

-Client-side registration.
+1. Client-side registration.

-Paging, Sorting and Filtering
+1. Paging, Sorting and Filtering

-Adding a paged list class.
+1. Adding a paged list class.

-Adding helper classes for pagination.
+1. Adding helper classes for pagination.

-Using the pagination classes.
+1. Using the pagination classes.

-Setting up client pagination.
+1. Setting up client pagination.

-Using the angular bootstrap pagination component.
+1. Using the angular bootstrap pagination component.

-Adding filtering to the API.
+1. Adding filtering to the API.

-Adding additional filters.
+1. Adding additional filters.

-Cleaning up the member service.
+1. Cleaning up the member service.

-Adding filter buttons to the client.
+1. Adding filter buttons to the client.

-Adding sorting functionality.
+1. Adding sorting functionality.

-Adding an action filter.
+1. Adding an action filter.

-Making the Last Active action filter more optimal.
+1. Making the Last Active action filter more optimal.

-Sorting on the client.
+1. Sorting on the client.

-Formatting dates.
+1. Formatting dates.

-Restoring the caching for members.
+1. Restoring the caching for members.

-Restoring caching for member detailed.
+1. Restoring caching for member detailed.

-Remembering the filters for a user in the service.
+1. Remembering the filters for a user in the service.

-Adding Feature User Likes
+1. Adding Feature User Likes

-Adding entity, repository and Implementation
+1. Adding entity, repository and Implementation

-Adding Feature messaging
+1. Adding Feature messaging

-Setting up the entities for messaging.
+1. Setting up the entities for messaging.

-Setting up the message repository.
+1. Setting up the message repository.

-Setting up the automapper profiles.
+1. Setting up the automapper profiles.

-Adding a message controller.
+1. Adding a message controller.

-Getting the messages from the Repo.
+1. Getting the messages from the Repo.

-Getting the message thread for 2 users.
+1. Getting the message thread for 2 users.

-Setting up the Angular app for messaging.
+1. Setting up the Angular app for messaging.

-Designing the inbox.
+1. Designing the inbox.

-Adding the message thread in the client.
+1. Adding the message thread in the client.

-Styling the message thread.
+1. Styling the message thread.

-Activating the message tab.
+1. Activating the message tab.

-Using query params.
+1. Using query params.

-Using route resolvers.
+1. Using route resolvers.

-Sending messages.
+1. Sending messages.

-Deleting messages on the API.
+1. Deleting messages on the API.

-Deleting messages on the client.
+1. Deleting messages on the client.

-Setting up Identity and role management entities.
+1. Setting up Identity and role management entities.

- Configuring the DbContext.
+ 1. Configuring the DbContext.

- Configuring the startup class.
+ 1. Configuring the startup class.

- Refactoring and adding a new migration / seeding
+ 1. Refactoring and adding a new migration / seeding

-Updating the account controller.
+1. Updating the account controller.

-Adding roles to the app.
+1. Adding roles to the app.

-Adding the roles to the JWT token.
+1. Adding the roles to the JWT token.

-Adding policy-based authorisation.
+1. Adding policy-based authorisation.
 208

-Getting the users with roles.
+1. Getting the users with roles.

-Editing user roles.
+1. Editing user roles.

-Adding an admin component.
+1. Adding an admin component.

-Adding an admin guard.
+1. Adding an admin guard.

-Adding a custom directive.
+1. Adding a custom directive.

-Adding the edit roles component.
+1. Adding the edit roles component.

-Setting up modals.
+1. Setting up modals.

-Editing roles in the client.
+1. Editing roles in the client.

-SignalR presence hub, authenticating Client.
+1. SignalR presence hub, authenticating Client.

-Adding aand displaying presence tracker.
+1. Adding aand displaying presence tracker.

-Creating a message hub.
+1. Creating a message hub.

-Adding the send message method to the hub.
+1. Adding the send message method to the hub.

-Adding the hub connection to the message service.
+1. Adding the hub connection to the message service.

-Refactoring the message components to use the hub.
+1. Refactoring the message components to use the hub.

-Sending messages via the hub.
+1. Sending messages via the hub.

-Tracking the message groups.
+1. Tracking the message groups.

-Updating the message hub with group tracking.
+1. Updating the message hub with group tracking.

-Dealing with UTC date formats.
+1. Dealing with UTC date formats.

-Notifying users when they receive a message.
+1. Notifying users when they receive a message.

-Optimizing the presence and messages.
+1. Optimizing the presence and messages.

-Applying Unit of work pattern and finishing touches
+1. Applying Unit of work pattern and finishing touches

-Refactoring the controllers to use the unit of work.
+1. Refactoring the controllers to use the unit of work.

-Query Optimization
+1. Query Optimization

-UTC dates.
+1. UTC dates.

-Adding a confirmation service to the angular app.
+1. Adding a confirmation service to the angular app.

-Getting the data from the confirmation modal.
+1. Getting the data from the confirmation modal.

-Tidying up the member message component.
+1. Tidying up the member message component.

-Photo management challenge.
+1. Photo management challenge.

-Publishing
+1. Publishing to Azure

-Preparing angular and serving this from the API server.
+1. Preparing angular and serving this from the API server.

-Adding a fallback controller.
+1. Adding a fallback controller.

-Creating an angular production build.
+1. Creating an angular production build.

-Using branches in git and connecting Azure to GitHub.
+1. Using branches in git and connecting Azure to GitHub.

-Merging changes and redeploying.
+1. Merging changes and redeploying.